CMMAI-KTChen/Defect-evolution-of-HEA/README.md

 We experimented swapping multiple atoms within one step, but the result in convergent and the major difference is the simulation time.
 Also, the swapping steps is not fine tuned so there may be an optimum number for a given atom number.
 We only chose a reasonable number of steps because it is time consuming.

 #### Quenching process
 Again, this part of the code aimed for more realistic local configuration.
 We heat the system from 300K to 1500K, equilibrium under 1500K, then cool back to 300K, follows by a equilibrium under 300K. `NPT` ensemble is used in this section.
 In our simulations, 1500K is high enough for the system to melt and rearrange.
 However, there might be a chance that the final lattice structure remained amorphous, such as Ni0.
+Defects like stacking faults, intrinsic stacking faults and extrinsic stacking faults would often emerge in this part of the simulation.

 #### Boundary condition readjustment
+In this simulation, we are interested in the ductile property of the system.
+So after pormising initial configuration is formed, we switched the boundary condition to non-periodic so that tensile simulation could be prolonged and deformation mechanisms during the tensile process could be observed.
+After switching to non-periodic boundary condition, we also switched to `Canonical ensemble` (NVT) and ran a relaxation to relax the surface stress.
+In most cases, the initial stress could be reduced to around -2 order of GPa.

 #### Tensile simulation
+In the tensile simulation, we fix the upper and lower 27 angstroms of the model and give them fixed velocity `0.3 Angstom/picosecond` (0.15 upwards and -0.15 downwards).
+Strain and stress were calculated using the region where the fixed regions were excluded.

+## Simulation snapshots
-Animation of all simulation runs are shown in this project.
-Animations were processed through Common Neighbor Analysis(CNA) and a self-developed defect classifying algorithm via OVITO.
+Animation of all our simulation runs are shown in this project.
+You can find animations processed using **Common Neighbor Analysis (CNA)** and our self-developed **Planar Defect Identification (PDI)** algorithm via OVITO.
 In CNA processed videos, atoms with fcc crystal structure is colored green, bcc crystal structure is colored blue and hcp crystal structure is colored red.
 Amorphous atoms are excluded in all videos.
-Each animation is recorded till the model rupture or amorphous tip nucleated.
+Each animation is recorded till the model rupture or an amorphous necking formed.

-If you have any question about our project, please contact our email address: qqqqhair@caece.net
+If you have any question about our project, please contact our email address: dchen@ntu.edu.tw